dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 bar.name === bar['name']
 ```
 ???
+* what it all boils down to though is objects and what they are
 * note es6 arrow function
 * note es6 template string builder
 * this will be explained
+* also functions -- everything is really just a dictionary